uragap/front_matter_test/ru/index.md

 ---

-We know that it's a good idea to design responsively to provide the best multi-device experience, but responsive design also yields a win for.
+We know that it's a good idea to design responsively to provide the best multi-device experience, but responsive design also yields a win for you.